FNALLPC/statistics-das/_episodes/02-Exercise0.md

 ```
 {: .output}

 and two plots should appear, then disappear.
 Read through the notebook `exercise_0.ipynb` and try to understand what it is doing.
 Feel free to play around with the notebook.
+Check the suggestions below for examples of things you can change.

 > ## Suggestions
 > - [x] Change the number of pseudo-data events to generate and re-run the fit.